Franz Vinck: Work

 Vinck is known primarily for his religious and historical paintings.
 He was also drawn towards the then popular Orientalism and created a number of Orientalist paintings inspired by his travels in the Middle East.

 As a painter of history paintings Vinck took his principal direction from Leys.
-Leys had made a name with his meticulously painted historical scenes recounting major events from Belgium's national history, which were regarded as a key to the country’s national identity..
-Vinck produced a number of history paintings that were inspired by important episodes in Beligium’s history such as the Crowning of Margaretha of Parma (At Rossini on 8 December 2010 in Paris, lot 46).
+Leys had made a name with his meticulously painted historical scenes recounting major events from Belgium's national history, which were regarded as a key to the country's national identity..
+Vinck produced a number of history paintings that were inspired by important episodes in Belgium's history such as the Crowning of Margaretha of Parma (At Rossini on 8 December 2010 in Paris, lot 46).
 His palette was generally lighter than that of Leys.

 Like Leys and his teacher Josephus Laurentius Dyckmans, he also took inspiration from 17th century genre painting.
 Some of his scenes set in the past such as The Skaters (At Christie's on 7 December 2000 in London lot 217) do not represent important historic events but are rather in the nature of genre scenes.

 Vinck painted a number of Orientalist paintings, clearly inspired by his visit to the Middle East.
 An example is Lunch at the foot of the pyramids, Gizeh (At Christie's, 16 July 2003, Paris lot 39).
 In sharp contrast to the French Orientalist Théodore Frère for whom a vision of an eternal East, unaffected by modern western concerns, was paramount, Vinck depicted in this composition the meeting between East and West.
 In the Lunch at the foot of the pyramids, Gizeh Vinck sets out the principal figures in an almost theatrical way, capturing in strong chiaroscuro the fascination and reservation with which East began to meet West at the end of the 19th century, a time when tourism became a fashionable pursuit for the European and North American middle classes.